 So, ensure that you pick a dollar amount in your office every and every job over that amount, you should notice no matter what.
 And it needs to be received by the surety and contractor no later than 45 days from your first work.

 - You need to file a lawsuit on the payment bond within one year from your last work or delivery of materials.
 These are the primary rules that you need to be aware of.

 - If you do not have a direct contract with the bonded contractor, here is another example.
-If you are a sub-subcontractor, or a supplier to a subcontractor.
-You need to serve the Notice to Owner/Notice to Contractor within 45 days of your first delivery of materials to the project or work on the project.
+If you are a sub-subcontractor, or a supplier to a subcontractor, you need to serve the Notice to Owner/Notice to Contractor within 45 days of your first delivery of materials to the project or work on the project.
 This is the latest date by which it needs to be in the hands of both the contractor and the surety.
 But you should not be waiting this long at all.

-If you use SunRay, if you get it to us early, and we get it to the post office by the 40th day from your first work, it is deemed delivered whether it actually gets there or not.
+- If you use SunRay, you get it to us early, and we get it to the post office by the 40th day from your first work, it is deemed delivered whether it actually gets there or not.
 So that is a very important reason why you want to do it early.
 You cannot do it any earlier than when you have the contract, but you cannot do it any later than having it in the hands of the contractor and their surety by the 45th day.
 Remember that it takes several days of mail to get it to them via certified mail.
 So, you want to do it early.

 - The next step is the Notice of Nonpayment that needs to be served on the contractor and the surety no later than 90 days from your last work on the project or delivery of materials to the project.
 Remember that last work does not include punch list work or warranty work.
-So if you are the electrician and you go back, you finish all your contract work, you do all your change order work, and they call you back a week after that to fix something that wasn’t working, then your last date of work isn’t the last day you went back.
+So if you are the electrician and you go back, you finish all your contract work, you do all your change order work, and they call you back a week after that to fix something that was not working, then your last date of work is not the last day you went back.
 It was the week before when you finished the actual contract or change order work.